 The Company has zero tolerance on Sexual Harassment at workplace.
 During the year underreview no complaints were received against the sexual harassment at workplace.

 Related Party Transactions

-During the financial year 2016-17 the Company entered into transactions with relatedparties as defined under Section 2 (76) of the Companies Act 2013 read with Companies(Specification of Definitions Details) Rules 2014 all of which were in the ordinarycourse of business and on arms length basis and in accordance with the provisions ofthe Companies Act 2013 read with the Rules issued there under and the ListingRegulations.
+During the financial year 2017-18 the Company entered into transactions with relatedparties as defined under Section 2 (76) of the Companies Act 2013 read with Companies(Specification of Definitions Details) Rules 2014 all of which were in the ordinarycourse of business

 Further there were no transactions with related parties which qualify as materialtransactions under the Listing Regulations.

-Prior omnibus approvals are granted by the Audit Committee for related party transactions whichare of repetitive nature entered in the ordinary course of businessand are on arms length basis in accordance with the provisions of Companies Act2013 read with the Rules issuedthere under and the Listing Regulations.
-The details ofthe related party transactions as per Indian Accounting Standards (Ind AS) - 24 are setout in the Financial Statements of the Company.
+Prior approvals are granted by the Audit Committee for related party transactions whichare of repetitive nature entered in the ordinary course of business and on arm's lengthbasis in accordance with the provisions of Companies Act 2013 read with the Rules issuedthere under and the Listing Regulations.
+The details of the related party transactions areset out in Note 42 to the Standalone Financial Statements of the Company.

 Corporate Social Responsibility

 The CSR initiatives of the Company were under the thrust areas of health & hygieneeducation water management and enhancement of vocational training.